-As discussed above, the standard statistical test for disparate treatment is a ``kitchen sink'' regression, where one examines the residual predictive power of protected group status after including all other available covariates as controls.
-That approach, however, is ill-suited to assess whether practices are rationally justified, which is the relevant standard in disparate impact claims. \citet{ayres2005three} makes the point persuasively in the context of the original \emph{Griggs} decision: \begin{quote} ``One could imagine running a regression to test whether an employer was less likely to hire African American applicants than white applicants.
+As discussed above, the standard statistical test for disparate treatment is a ``kitchen sink'' regression, where one examines the residual explanatory power of protected group status after including all other available covariates as controls.
+That approach, however, is ill-suited to assess whether practices are rationally justified, which is the relevant standard in disparate impact claims. \cite{ayres2005three} makes the point persuasively in the context of the original \emph{Griggs} decision: \begin{quote} ``One could imagine running a regression to test whether an employer was less likely to hire African American applicants than white applicants.
 It would be possible to control in this regression for whether the applicant had received a high-school diploma.
 Under the facts of \emph{Griggs}, such a control would likely have reduced the racial disparity in the hiring rates.
 But including in the regression a variable controlling for applicants' education would be inappropriate.
 The central point of \emph{Griggs} was to determine whether the employer's diploma requirement had a disparate racial impact.
-The possibility that including a diploma variable would reduce the estimated race effect in the regression would in no way be inconsistent with a theory that the employer's diploma requirement disparately excluded African Americans from employment.'' \end{quote} By including educational status in the regression, one would mask the policy's unjustified disparate impact.
-We note that such included-variable bias can also conceal discriminatory intent, as a decision maker may have purposely adopted a sub-optimal policy to further a prejudicial goal.\footnote{ One example is the historical practice of \emph{redlining}---where borrowers from minority neighborhoods were denied mortgages and federal loan insurance.
-A disparate treatment analysis of redlining that controlled for the neighborhood of the borrower would find no evidence of racial discrimination, concealing the fact that this is exactly the mechanism by which an intentionally discriminatory outcome is being achieved. } (In reality, the Court found no evidence that the Duke Power Company's policy was enacted with discriminatory purpose; it held only that the education requirement was unrelated to job performance and so had an illegal disparate impact.)
+The possibility that including a diploma variable would reduce the estimated race effect in the regression would in no way be inconsistent with a theory that the employer's diploma requirement disparately excluded African Americans from employment.'' \end{quote} In short, by including educational status in the regression, one would mask the policy's unjustified disparate impact.